sfauvel/test_resources/manual-test-and-cucumber/README.md

 Manuel tests without @ok or @ko return a pending result.

 When we start a test campaign, we can create a specific branch and set the test result into it.

+= Usage

+To build project, run build.sh

+It create project and copy jar to scripts folder.
+It run : _mvn clean install assembly:single_

+Put features into the _features_ folder.

+To generate a report, run _generate_report.sh_

+You will find report into _reports_ folder.